sdu-concurrency/group-website/web/education.md

 ## Master Courses

-At the graduate level, we offer a course package on <i>Concurrency  and Logic</i> within the Master programme in Computer Science.
-This package includes 4 courses (40 ECTS) and covers the theoretical and practical aspects of designing concurrent and distributed systems, specifying and validating their properties.
+At the graduate level, we coordinate a course package on <i>Cybersecurity and Cloud Computing</i> within the Master programme in Computer Science at SDU, which includes 7 courses (55 ECTS).
+It covers the theoretical and practical aspects of designing concurrent and distributed systems, specifying and validating their properties; and the fundamentals of cybersecurity and cryptography.

+We also collaborate on the package on <i>Data Science and Artificial Intelligence</i> with 2 courses (20 ECTS) on optimization and knowledge representation.

 <!-- ## Talent Fellowship